google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 </figure>

 With my typeface choices made, I can now work at speed, creating iterations of the **LUNA** and **LUNA MISSION** lockups.
 As you see, I’ve subtly tweaked the letterforms of the “U” and “A” in **LUNA** to make them look slightly more like geometric shapes.
 I’ve also removed the crossbar in the “A”.
-It feels like an appropriate nod to NASA’s Worm logo) and want to integrate two dots that symbolise the relationship between Earth and the Moon—reflecting the history and significance of the event inspired by the [1967 Apollo Mission Flight Plan chart](https://moon.nasa.gov/resources/348/apollo-mission-flight-plan-1967/).
+It feels like an appropriate nod to NASA’s Worm logo) and want to integrate two dots that symbolize the relationship between Earth and the Moon—reflecting the history and significance of the event inspired by the [1967 Apollo Mission Flight Plan chart](https://moon.nasa.gov/resources/348/apollo-mission-flight-plan-1967/).

 <figure>